scylladb/scylladb/docs/cql/ddl.rst

 .. versionadded:: 3.2 Scylla Open Source

-The following options are to be used with Change Data Capture.
-Available as an experimental feature from Scylla Open Source 3.2.
+The following options can be used with Change Data Capture.
-To use this feature, you must enable the :ref:`experimental tag <yaml_enabling_experimental_features>` in the scylla.yaml.

 +---------------------------+-----------------+------------------------------------------------------------------------------------------------------------------------+
 | option                    |  default        | description                                                                                                            |